Dive into history, culture and nature with the diverse offerings of nearby Virginia.

-Part of the Smithsonian’s Air and Space Museum, this jumbo collection of all sorts of flying machines and gear fills two enormous hangars with crafts like the space shuttle Voyager and a Concorde jet, as well as oddities like a flying car.
-Add an IMAX theater, an observation deck and flight simulators, and it’s no surprise that, along with its sister museum on the Mall, this place draws 8 million visitors annually.
+Part of the Smithsonian’s Air and Space Museum, the jumbo Udvar-Hazy Center collection houses all sorts of flying machines and gears, filling two enormous hangars with crafts like the space shuttle Voyager and a Concorde jet, as well as oddities like a flying car.
+Add an IMAX theater, an observation deck and flight simulators, and it’s no surprise that, along with its sister museum on the National Mall, this place draws 8 million visitors annually.

 On 200,000 mountainous acres located just 75 miles from DC, this natural treasure boasts recreation like hiking, guided horseback rides and overnight stays in camps, cabins and lodges, to go along with its streams and majestic tree-lined forests.
 Expect rocky trails, misty mountain views and wildlife encounters.

 Just outside of downtown Leesburg, find 110 bargain-priced stores in an open-air shopping center.
-Name brand outlets for brands including J. Crew, Kate Spade, Coach, Restoration Hardware, Le Creuset, Saks Off Fifth and Barneys offer merch for 25 to 65 percent off retail.
+Name brand outlets for brands including J. Crew, Kate Spade, Coach, Restoration Hardware, Le Creuset and Saks Off Fifth offer merch for well below retail.
 There’s also an on-site food court.

 Dozens of wineries cluster in the rolling hills of Loudoun County, making a wine-tasting crawl an easy afternoon excursion, especially since many vintners offer tours and scenic digs with decks or outdoor seats.
 The region is known for a spicy white wine called Viognier, as well as peppery Cabernet Franc.
 Visit Loudoun offers information and suggestions for touring on your own, but you can also hire a driver or tour guide through an outfit like Reston Limousine.